repowiserepowise

 Best Tools to Understand Legacy Codebase Fast

 A good understand legacy codebase workflow does not start with editing.
 It starts with reducing unknowns.
 On day one, the cost is not syntax.
 It is context: who owns what, which modules matter, where behavior is hidden, and which files are safe to touch.
 The tools below help you explore unfamiliar codebase material fast, but they do different jobs.
 Some build a map.
 Some answer questions.
 Some surface risk.
 A few do all three.
 If you are doing legacy code modernization, the goal is not “read everything.”
 The goal is to find the 20% of the system that explains the other 80%.
 See what repowise generates on real repos in our live examples.
+For the broader ramp-up picture, this fits inside the guide on how to onboard engineers faster on any codebase.

 The 30-day blind spot when joining a legacy team